Rapamycin for Anti-Aging in Dogs and Perhaps in Humans

 mTOR is involved in a chain of chemical reactions that inhibits autophagy.
 Autophagy is the breakdown of organelles and proteins in cells.
 Inhibiting this process is useful under normal circumstances, but autophagy has some benefits.
 The breakdown of damaged structures and the recycling of their components for new construction can be helpful for a cell.
 Autophagy is also helpful when a cell isn't receiving enough nutrients.

-Rapamycin promotes autophagy by inhibiting mTOR.
-Various researchers have observed that promoting autophagy can have rejuvenating and life extension benefits for yeasts, worms, flies and mice, so this may be one way in which rapamycin reduces aging.
+Rapamycin inhibits mTOR and promotes autophagy.
+Various researchers have observed that promoting autophagy can have rejuvenating and life extension benefits for yeasts, worms, flies, and mice, so this may be one way in which rapamycin reduces aging.
 The worm used in life extension research is usually Caenorhabditis elegans, often known as C. elegans.
 The fly is frequently Drosophila melanogaster, or the fruit fly.

 Rapamycin may also extend life by inhibiting cancer and reducing inflammation.
 The immune system launches an inflammatory response to attack invaders.
 This inflammation is normally temporary.
-Increased and chronic inflammation is believed to be a contributor to aging.
+Increased and chronic inflammation is believed to be a contributor to the aging process.

 The research into the effects of rapamycin on dog aging is being performed by scientists at the University of Washington.
 They call their research the Dog Aging Project.
 The researchers suspect that the drug may increase the lifespan of dogs by two to five years.